 Council is reviewing the zoning of a tract of Council-owned land in the suburb of Angle Park.
 The land is presently under two zones, being the Recreation Zone and the Light Industry Zone.
 The land however is underutilised and an alternative residential zoning may enable it to be better used to meet the objectives of the 30-Year Plan for Greater Adelaide.

 Council is reviewing the zoning of two parcels of land along Days Road measuring some 8 hectares in size.
 Both parcels are zoned as the Community Zone.
-The DPA will be funded by a private proponent, and the intention is to rezone the land to allow for a new housing estate.
-Council endorsed a Statement of Intent for this purpose in April 2019, and has submitted a Statement of Intent to the Minister.
-Council is awaiting the Minister's agreement to proceed.
+The DPA will be funded by a private proponent, with an intention to rezone the land for a new housing estate.
+The Minister agreed to the Council's Statement of Intent in August 2019.
+The Council is reviewing the proponent's technical site investigations, in accord with the Council policy for developer-funded amendments.